How to Update Google Chrome on Ubuntu Linux

 Google Chrome repository is added to the Ubuntu system

-And this is why when there is an update available to Google Chrome (and other installed applications), your Ubuntu system sends you notification.
+And this is why when an update is available to Google Chrome (and other installed applications), your Ubuntu system sends you a notification.

 chrome edge update ubuntu